erhard/ruvi/readme.txt

 :b<n>    switch to buffer with the number   example :  :b5 F5       Indent the whole File.
 The cursor remains on the place where it was (its gg=G with saving the cursor position)

+C-R C-W  Insterts the word under the cursor, when You are in the command-line

+F9        Gives a list of all buffers - Enter the number to switch the current window(where the cursor is) to the new window c-t       Gives a list of recent opened files choose one by number

 FuzzySearch